Jassade/CanOpener/README.md

 Use `/co` or `/canopener` followed by a command
 - `rousing` This will toggle showing Rousing elements
 - `remixgem` This will toggle showing Remix Gems
-- `remixgemlevel` Toggle combining gems higher than Epic
+- `remixepicgems` Toggle combining gems higher than Epic
 - `reset` This will reset the addon to the default settings

 # Missing Items